WPBay SDK Documentation

 Description: Retrieves the contact form manager instance.

-– The contact_form_manager
+Return: object – The contact_form_manager object.

 Usage:

-$contact_manager = $sdk->get_contact_form_manager();
+$contact_manager = $wpbay_sdk_latest_loader->get_contact_form_manager();

 $contact_manager->render_contact_form();